open2b/scriggo-site/disassembler.md

     asm, err = program.Disassemble("main")
     ```

-* with the templates package, call the method `Disassemble` on the value returned by the `Build` method to disassemble the template:
+* with the scriggo package, call the method `Disassemble` on the value returned by the `BuildTemplate` method to disassemble the template:

     ```
     asm = template.Disassemble(-1)